michalkasiarz/learn-python-programming-masterclass/README.md

 :ballot_box_with_check: Stepping into the world of Python
 :ballot_box_with_check: Program Flow Control in Python
-:point_right: Lists, Ranges & Tuples in Python
+:ballot_box_with_check: Lists, Ranges & Tuples in Python
-:timer_clock:	The binary number system explained
+:point_right: The binary number system explained
 :timer_clock:	Python Dictionaries and Sets
 :timer_clock:	Input and Output (I/O) in Python
 :timer_clock:	Modules and Functions in Python